rishabhverma221208/url-shortner-backend/README.md

 👤 Author
 =====

-The project was created by [Your Name].
+The project was created by Rishabh Verma.

 📝 License
 ==========

 The project is licensed under the MIT License.
 For more information, please refer to the LICENSE file.